spencerhowell/chp-eportfolio/reflection-posts/first-internship.md

 ---
 layout: default
 ---
+# What I Learned at My First Software Engineering Internship
 *My experience at Garmin Ltd.*

 For twelve weeks over this past summer I worked at Garmin as a Software Engineer Intern at their headquarters in Olathe, Kansas.